This blog is a guide for entrepreneurs to learn about various success and failure stories through prominent MVP examples.

 Dropbox started as a video about what Dropbox could do.
-Leveraging the comments, feedback and emails of users from this group on Hacker News in April 2017, Dropbox validated their MVP development, added missing features and released their product to the public.
+Leveraging the comments, feedback, and emails of users from this group on Hacker News in April 2017, Dropbox validated its MVP development, added missing features, and released its product to the public.
 Dropbox was envisioned as a safe, secure, no-nonsense way to store files online.

 Dropbox got a total of $1.1 billion in investments from 2007 to 2014 and at one time was a company that Apple wanted to purchase.